Lee H. Roberts: Appointment

 On December 15, 2023, the University of North Carolina at Chapel Hill announced that Roberts would succeed then chancellor Kevin Guskiewicz (who left to serve as the 22nd president of Michigan State University) as the interim chancellor of UNC Chapel Hill.
-Roberts described his motivation as stemming from a "family tradition of public service" and his deep commitment to North Carolina, which he first moved to at age 17.

 On August 9, 2024, the UNC System Board of Governors appointed Roberts as the 13th chancellor and 31st leader of UNC Chapel Hill after serving 7 months as interim chancellor.